TheBrightPath/DBDiff/README.md

 -   Works with just MySQL for now, but we will be expanding to other DBs in the future on request (please create an issue and vote on it!)

 ## Pre-requisites
-1. You will need to have access to the command-line, for Linux/Mac a Terminal or on Windows it will be a command prompt (`cmd`)
+1. You will need to have access to the command-line, for Linux/Mac a Terminal or on Windows it will be a command prompt (`cmd`) or PowerShell
 2. You will need to have git installed: http://git-scm.com/downloads
-3. You will need to have PHP installed (version 5.4.x): http://php.net/manual/en/install.php
+3. You will need to have PHP installed (version 7.3.x): http://php.net/manual/en/install.php
 4. You will need to have Composer installed which is a Dependency Manager for PHP: https://getcomposer.org

 _Note: Make a note of where `composer.phar` is installed as we will need it later on during Setup_

+## Supported PHP Versions

+_Other versions may work but are not actively supported.
+Feel free to contribute a PR to add official support._

+* PHP 7.3.x

+## Supported MySQL Database Versions

+_Other versions may work but are not actively supported.
+Feel free to contribute a PR to add official support._

+* MySQL 5.7.x
+* MySQL 8.0.x

 ## Installation
 On the command-line, use `git` to clone the ssh version: